 Appointments can be made by calling the Counseling and Social Services department at (903) 463-8730.
-Students can begin the request for social services by completing the Emergency Aid Application at grayson.edu/graysoncares.
+Students can begin the request for social services by completing the application at grayson.edu/graysoncares.
 The Campus Food Pantry is located on the second floor of the Life Center.